-- Town and Country Planning Act (as amended) will be negotiated between WBC and applicants prior to the granting of planning permission to ensure appropriate delivery of key infrastructure and facilities and long-term management of infrastructure and public spaces.
+6.3.3 A legal agreement under section 106 of the Town and Country Planning Act (as amended) will be negotiated between WBC and applicants prior to the granting of planning permission to ensure appropriate delivery of key infrastructure and facilities and longterm management of infrastructure and public spaces.
 Section 106 agreements will be negotiated in accordance with Circular 05/2005.
+Draft Heads of Terms should be submitted with Outline planning applications to inform negotiations.

+Delivery & Contributions

-Draft Heads of Terms should be submitted with an Outline planning application to inform negotiations. - 6.3.4 The Infrastructure Delivery and Contributions SPD sets out that planning contribution may take the following forms: - the direct provision of essential, relevant and necessary infrastructure both on and off the SDL:
+- 6.3.4 The Infrastructure Delivery and Contributions SPD sets out that planning contribution may take the following forms: - the direct provision of essential, relevant and necessary infrastructure both on and off the SDL; - the provision of land for a specific community/specialist use as agreed between the developer and the Council; - commuted payments in lieu of provision of infrastructure normally derived through standard formulae which may be pooled; and/or - monetary contributions towards Strategic and off SDL Community Infrastructure normally derived through standard charges and or formulae which may be pooled with an allowance being made for situations where strategic infrastructure is provided as part of the development.

-- the provision of land for a specific community/specialist use as agreed between the developer and the Council; - commuted payments in lieu of provision of infrastructure normally derived through standard formulae which may be pooled; and/or - monetary contributions towards Strategic and off SDL Community Infrastructure normally derived through standard charges and or formulae which may be pooled with an allowance being made for situations where strategic infrastructure is provided as part of the development. - 6.3.5 Other Section 106 contributions might be imposed in order to prescribe the nature of development or use of land.
-WBC will ensure that development is not double charged in respect of the same obligation. - The Planning Act (2008) provides for Local Authorities to apply a Community Infrastructure Levy (CIL) to development proposals to support infrastructure delivery in an area, in accordance with the 2010 CIL Regulations.
+- 6.3.5 Other Section 106 contributions might be imposed in order to prescribe the nature of development or use of land.
+WBC will ensure that development is not double charged in respect of the same obligation. - 6.3.6 The Planning Act (2008) provides for Local Authorities to apply a Community Infrastructure Levy (CIL) to development proposals to support infrastructure delivery in an area, in accordance with the 2010 CIL Regulations.
 However it is envisaged that the Policies and provisions of the Core Strategy and this SPD and the Infrastructure Delivery and Contributions SPD for the Strategic Development Locations could be readily incorporated into a future CIL if this is the mechanism chosen by the Local Planning Authority.